 The 2019 Awards showcased a ‘Celebration of FDI in Ireland’.
 In doing so, the Awards recognised IDA Ireland on their 70th Anniversary and in a broader context, celebrated the success of FDI companies and their contribution to Irish business.

 The 2018 Awards saw The inaugural Sutherland Leadership Award recognising former President of the European Commission José Manuel Barroso.
 Former President of Ireland, Mary McAleese received the 2018 TK Whitaker Award for Outstanding Contribution to Public Life as part of the 44th annual Business & Finance Awards.
 Joe Schmidt received the Outstanding Contribution to Brand Ireland.

-The 2017 Awards saw Former Taoiseach Mr. Enda Kenny TD being honoured with the TK Whitaker Award for Outstanding Contribution to Public Life, Brian Moynihan received the Outstanding Achievement in Business Award, and Aidan O’Brien received the Outstanding Contribution to Brand Ireland Award.
+The 2017 Awards saw Former Taoiseach Mr. Enda Kenny TD being honoured with the TK Whitaker Award for Outstanding Contribution to Public Life, Brian Moynihan of Bank of America received the Outstanding Achievement in Business Award, and Aidan O’Brien received the Outstanding Contribution to Brand Ireland Award.

-Recognised for the exceptional performance of their management teams previous winners of the Company of the Year Award include: Primark, Smurfit Kappa Group, Paddy Power Betfair, Google, CRH, Intel Ireland, First Active, United Drug, Ryanair, Iona Technologies, Airtricty, Glanbia, Kerry Group and many more.
+Recognised for the exceptional performance of their management teams previous winners of the Company of the Year Award include: Dalata Hotel Group, Kingspan, Primark, Smurfit Kappa Group, Paddy Power Betfair, Google, CRH, Intel Ireland, First Active, United Drug, Ryanair, Iona Technologies, Glanbia, Kerry Group and many more.

-Each year the Awards are attended by over 800 CEOs and business leaders.
-They are supported by a select group of corporate patrons, which allows for independent status to be maintained and presents the patrons with the opportunity to target the CEOs of the top 500 companies and the most influential business leaders in our country.
+Each year the Awards are attended by 1200 CEOs and business leaders.
+The support of a select group of corporate patrons allows for the Awards’ independent status to be maintained and presents the patrons with the opportunity to be in the room with the CEOs of the top 500 companies and the most influential business leaders in our country.